Get exclusive member benefits & effect social change. Join Today

 In essence, biofeedback is built on the concept of “mind over matter.”
 The idea is that, with proper techniques, you can change your health by being mindful of how your body responds to stressors and other stimuli.
 Chronic stress can have dramatic effects on the body, such as elevating blood pressure, increasing body temperature, and disrupting brain function.
 Through developing a more effective mental and physical response to stress, biofeedback aims to help a person control body processes like heart rate and blood pressure that were once thought to be completely involuntary.

-According to the University of Maryland Medical Center, the three most common methods of biofeedback include:
+The three most common methods of biofeedback include:

 Other types of biofeedback include galvanic skin response training (which measures the amount of sweat on our body over time) and heart variability biofeedback (which measures your pulse and heart rate).